huggingface/diffusers/examples/community/README.md

 import torch
 import numpy as np
-import matplotlib.pyplot as plt from diffusers.pipelines import Prompt2PromptPipeline
+import matplotlib.pyplot as plt from diffusers import DiffusionPipeline

-pipe = Prompt2PromptPipeline.from_pretrained("CompVis/stable-diffusion-v1-4").to("cuda")
+pipe = DiffusionPipeline.from_pretrained("CompVis/stable-diffusion-v1-4", custom_pipeline="pipeline_prompt2prompt").to("cuda")

 prompts = ["A turtle playing with a ball",
            "A monkey playing with a ball"]